 Don't forget about your four-wheeler

-We’re talking about your car or truck, here.
+We’re talking about your car, truck or SUV here.
 Cramming your bike in the trunk may work for a while (removing the front wheel can make it easier), but your best bet is to buy a bike rack.
 Bike racks don’t have to be expensive, and they’re the safest and most efficient way to transport your bike.

 Riding on dusty and muddy terrain?
 Go ahead and think about floor mats or liners.
 Covering the interior of your car is a good way to protect against rips, tears, stains and other excessive wear issues.